For Raytheon Technologies Corporation [RTX], Analyst sees a rise to $125. What next?

-Raytheon Technologies Corporation [NYSE: RTX] closed the trading session at $89.75 on 08/31/22.
-The day’s price range saw the stock hit a low of $89.71, while the highest price level was $91.24.
+Raytheon Technologies Corporation [NYSE: RTX] stock went on an upward path that rose over 0.33% on Wednesday, amounting to a one-week price decrease of less than -3.72%.
 The company report on August 31, 2022 that Raytheon Technologies Chairman and CEO to present at the Morgan Stanley 10th Annual Laguna Conference.

 Sponsored